arthurkiller/perfm/README.md

 perfm := perfm.New(perfm.WithBinsNumber(15), perfm.WithParallel(5), perfm.WithDuration(10))
 j := &job{}
 j.url = "http://www.baidu.com"
-perfm.Regist(j)
-perfm.Start()
+perfm.Start(j)
 ```

 ![test demo](./demo/screen.png)

 ## Milestone
 * version 0.1
     support the qps and average cost counting
 * version 1.0
     change the perfm into a testing interface, just rejuest and start, the test will be automaticly done
 * version 2.0
-    add the excel/numbers .cvs file export. make it easy to draw graphic with other data processor.
+    ~~add the excel/numbers .cvs file export. make it easy to draw graphic with other data processor.~~
+* version 3.0
+    * reconstruct on API and better support for streaming data.
+	* add color print later